toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/wiki/general/content.json config.md

 ## Examples

 * Custom audiobooks that you added to Teddycloud (no official Tonies) typically will have `nocloud` enabled
 * You can download content right from an URL by setting the `source`.
-In combination with `nocloud` you can easily set up custom content
+In combination with `nocloud` you can easily set up custom content.
+The custom content will be downloaded to your Toniebox when triggering a content update (long press one of the volume-ears).